Kingston Brass Faucets Review & Rating Updated: 08/05/22

 One of Kingston's chief competitors,

-We interpret the Kingston Brass warranty as evidence that the company still lacks complete faith in the durability and longevity of its faucets — and if the company lacks complete faith, then so do we.
+We interpret the Kingston Brass warranty as evidence that the company still lacks complete faith in the durability and longevity of its faucets.
+What we don't understand is why.

-Kingston Brass faucets are usually a good value and some are a truly great value.
-You may not get the quality of a $3,000 faucet but you will also not pay anywhere near $3,000, and the quality you do get is, for the most part, good to very good.
+We jujdge Kingston Brass faucets to be a reasonable value with the potential to be a great value.
+You may not get the quality of a $3,000 faucet but you will also not pay anywhere near $3,000, and the quality you do get is, for the most part, very reasonable.

 We would probably not hesitate to install most Kingston Brass faucets in even a busy kitchen or main bath but before we committed to a purchase we would want to know